White House readying emergency coronavirus budget request

 Asked about the Trump administration’s looming request, Pelosi said she would want to know how the money would be used.

-The administration official required anonymity to discuss the request because it is not public.
+The administration official required anonymity to discuss the request because it is not yet public.